Overview of the Prevention Agenda Dashboard

 Sub-county Data

 To better serve the needs for more local level data, we have assessed the availability of sub-county level data for the existing county level indicators.
-Depending on the availability of the information from the data sources, sub-county level data are presented in one of the following three geographic levels: ZIP Code, school district, or minor civil division (MCD)/community district (CD).
+Depending on the availability of the information from the data sources, sub-county level data are presented in one of the following three geographic levels: ZIP Code or minor civil division (MCD)/community district (CD).

 • ZIP Code: For indicators generated from SPARCS (inpatient and outpatient) data, ZIP Code refers to resident address ZIP Code.
 If a ZIP Code crosses county borders, the ZIP Code is assigned to the county which has the largest proportion of the population of that ZIP Code.
 ZIP Code level population estimates used for calculating rates were obtained by the New York State Department of Health (NYSDOH) from the Claritas Corporation.